How to Stress-Test a Rental for Vacancies

 What Is Vacancy Stress-Testing?

-Simply put, vacancy stress-testing involves simulating scenarios where your property faces higher-than-expected vacancy rates.
-The goal is to see how much vacancy your rental can take before it stops being profitable or stops meeting lender requirements like the debt service coverage ratio (DSCR).
+Simply put, vacancy stress-testing means running scenarios where your property has higher-than-expected vacancy.
+The goal is to see how much lost rent your rental can handle before it stops being profitable or falls below lender requirements, such as debt service coverage ratio (DSCR).

 The Real-World Approach to Stress-Testing Vacancies